 First, as a judge I have the responsibility of sending people to prison.
-As an appellate judge this responsibility arises the confirmation of convictions which challenged and on resentencing of a convicted offender, whether on an appeal which that offender has brought or on an appeal against leniency of sentence brought by the Crown.
+As an appellate judge this responsibility arises on confirmation of convictions the which challenged and on resentencing of a convicted offender, whether on an appeal which that offender has brought or on an appeal against leniency of sentence brought by the Crown.
 The obligation to send a fellow human being to prison, at a time when HIV/AIDS may lie in wait there, haunts any person of moral sensibility.
-The law may say that conditions in prison responsibility of Executive are the the Government.
-1 law may exonerate a The judge of He or she may see the judicial function as purely mechanical: an instrument of the law.
+The law may say that conditions in prison are the responsibility of the Executive Government.
+1 The law may exonerate a judge of moral blame.
+He or she may see the judicial function as purely mechanical: an instrument of the law.
 Yet the law presents judges with choices.
-The privilege of choice carries with it the necessity to evaluate the consequences of the choice made.
-Where that choice involves sending a person to prison the risk that the person will there acquire HIV ought not to be banished from the mind by ignorance, indifference or resignation.
+The privilege of choice carries with it the necessity to evaluate the consequences of the choice Where that choice involves sending a person to prison the risk that the person will there acquire HIV ought not to be banished from the mind by ignorance, indifference or resignation.
 It is a new factor in the equation when this mode of punishment is considered.
 It is yet another reason why imprisonment is a punishment truly of last resort.
 There is also legal authority which suggests that the fact that a prisoner has already been exposed to HIV may be a reason for reducing the time spent in prison and increasing the time served on parole or early release.
 So the advent of AIDS in prison necessarily concerns me as a judge.